AscendLab

 Video Format Converter

 Convert a local video to MP4 or WebM in your browser with ffmpeg.wasm.
-No backend upload is required.
+Processing is handled in the browser for this tool.

 Drop video here or click to upload